Track mileage automatically

 Repairs and maintenance: You’re permitted to write off car repairs to operate and maintain your car used for business purposes.
 This type of tax deduction is beneficial for independent contractors, such as gig drivers or delivery drivers.

-When you’re traveling to a conference or business meeting, you can expense certain types of travel and meals.
+When you’re traveling to a conference or business meeting, you can deduct certain types of meal and small business travel expenses.

-For instance, travel expenses for flights, hotels, taxis, and car rentals are tax deductible as long as they are for business purposes.
+For instance, travel expenses for flights, hotels, taxis, and car rentals are tax deductible as long as they’re for business purposes.
 However, you can’t claim travel expenses for your family unless they are your employees.

-Furthermore, you can claim up to 50% of the cost of a business meal.
-Just be sure that it’s not overly fancy or has some entertainment component.
+Furthermore, you can claim up to 50% on business meal expenses.
+Just be sure they're not overly extravagant.

 The cost of office supplies includes things like paper, pencils, postage, and pens.
 You may deduct more expensive items, such as office equipment, in the year you buy them.
 However, the item must have a useful life of a year or less.
 Office equipment with a useful life of a year or more will likely need to be depreciated.